microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-excuse.md

 ## Response
 If successful, this method returns a `200 Ok` response code and an [educationSubmission](../resources/educationsubmission.md) object in the response body.
 ## Examples
-### Example 1:
+### Example 1: Request with optional Prefer header
-The following example shows how to call this API (With Header "Prefer: include-unknown-enum-members").
 #### Request
-The following is an example of the request.
+The following is an example of the request with Header Prefer: include-unknown-enum-members.

 # [HTTP](#tab/http)
-(With Header "Prefer: include-unknown-enum-members")
 <!-- {
   "blockType": "request",
   "name": "educationsubmission_excuse"